junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 In certain topologies, it is possible that only the Composite Evidence is signed to provide the overall integrity, while the individual Component Attester Evidence (example Evidence 1) is not protected.
 In such cases, the Lead Verifer upon processing of Composite Evidence may wrap the Component Attester Evidence (example Evidence 1) in a signed Conceptual Message Wrapper (CMW), and send it to each Verifier (example Verifier 1).

 ### Verifier for Component Attester

 The role of a Component Attester Verifier is to receive Component Attester Evidence from the lead Verifier and produce Attestation Results to the Lead Verifier.

 ### Trust Relationships

-In this topology the Lead Verifier is fully trusted by Component Attester Verifiers (example Verifier 1).
+In this topology the Lead Verifier is fully trusted by Component Verifiers (example Verifier 1).
+Each Component Verifiers are provisioned with the Trust Anchors (see {{-trust-anchors}}) for the Lead Verifier.

-Also, each of the Component Attester Verifier is fully trusted by the Lead Verifier.
+Also, each of the Component Verifier is fully trusted by the Lead Verifier.
 Lead Verifier is provisioned with the Trust Anchors (see {{-trust-anchors}}) for Verifier 1..N.

 ## Cascaded Pattern {#sec-verifier-cascade}